bajor/ai-tools-i-use-presentation/slides.md

 # Cursor

-News from 5th of June on techcrunch:
+News from June 5th on TechCrunch:
 > Anysphere, the maker of AI coding assistant Cursor, has raised $900 million at a $9.9 billion valuation, Bloomberg reported.

 ---